-Interim Executives: Filling Critical Gaps When It’s Most Necessary (Part 1)
+Interim Executives: Filling Critical Gaps When It’s Most Necessary – Part 1

 Part-Time CFO and Interim CIO: Sometimes One Is Not Enough

 Georgia, the COO/CFO of a $30 million family-owned engineering services company in the energy sector, was driven.
 She had accomplished quite a bit already to put a solid infrastructure in place to support the business’ growth.
 She was highly capable and able to manage it all—until the company needed to renew its line of credit.
 She found herself being asked for a great deal of information they had not previously needed to gather or package within their business.
-Unbeknownst to her, interim executives were just what she was looking for.

 Georgia felt as though the bank was asking her to look into a crystal ball to forecast balance sheets and profitability twelve months out.
 She was pulling her hair out; they really hadn’t done that before.
 She relied heavily on the firm’s CPA until finally, the CPA threw up his hands and suggested another solution—a CFO-for-hire.